 - 1. All clothing should be clean; this includes clothing worn in P.E. - 2.
 Clothing with tobacco, alcohol, drugs, sexual innuendos, satanic symbols, inappropriate music lyrics or vulgar language will not be acceptable at school. - 3.
 All shirts and tops must go over the pants while standing, sitting or bending over, e.g. no bare skin or underpants showing below the shirt or above the pants. - 4.
 No loose fitting, revealing tank tops or muscle shirts.
 No backless, low cut tops, one shouldered tops or dresses.
 All undergarments should be covered. - 5.
 Students will be asked to remove any jewelry which is deemed destructive to the learning environment, e.g. chains of any kind may not be worn on clothing. - 6.
-Hats should be removed upon entering the building. - 7.
+Hats should be removed upon entering the building.
+Hoods also need to be down. - 7.
 No gang related clothing or paraphernalia. - 8.
-No pajama tops, bottoms and/or slippers may be worn to school. - 9.
+No pajama tops, bottoms and/or slippers may be worn to school(except on specified spirit days) - 9.
 No drawing or writing on arms or legs.